object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 source of confusion.
 For this reason, importing `*` is usually a bad idea.

+.. only:: not book

-The full details of all the ways that the import statement can be used is in :ref:`the official Python documentation. <python:import>`
+    The full details of all the ways that the import statement can be used is in :ref:`the official Python Language Reference. <python:import>`

+.. only:: book

+    The full details of all the ways that the import statement can be used is in the official Python Language Reference. [#import]_

 Packages
 --------